nicholasyager/overgrown-to-thriving/presentation.md

 ![bg](assets/graph.png)

 <!--
-This type of image might look familiar to some folks.
-Perhaps different nodes in different places, but this tangled web of references is likely something that you see in your project ... at least after you grab a coffee while the dbt docs render for a few minutes.
+I'm reasonably confident that you all are familiar with this type of image.
+A tangled web of references that is nearly inscrutable at first glance, and that's if you're willing to wait for the dbt docs render.

-In a marketing images and trivial guides, dbt project DAGs are always neat, tidy structures that are easy to view on one screen.
-But, I've found that once you have people really digging into an organization's data, the project can start to take on a life all its own.
+Now, marketing images and trivial guides always have dbt projects with are neat, tidy DAGs that are easy to view on one screen.
+But, this is not the reality for most dbt users!
+Organizations in the real world have more than perfect representations for transactions and customers.
+Business processes can be really complex, and this necessitates that your dbt projects be complex enough to encapsulate these processes as core entities.

+Having that been said, there is a fine line between a project being complex, and being messy.
+In my opinion, complexity is a byproduct of constraints -- you must work with the data you have, and sometimes this requires extra layers of abstraction and processing.
+Messiness and clutter, however, happen as an issue of scale.

 Quite simply
  -->